-We are no longer accepting applications for Fall 2019 or Spring 2020
+We are not accepting Undergrad applications for Fall 2020

 General Inquiries for JHU Enrolled Undergraduates:

 The lab accepts applications starting in August for the new academic year.
 Please submit a letter of interest, resume/CV, transcript and current schedule to Leslie Loving for consideration.
 Additionally, please note if you are seeking credit for your research.